darya-chyzhyk/confound_prediction/README.md

 Variables:
 * *x_test, x_train, y_test, y_train, ids_test, ids_train* - train and test of *X*, *y* and *sampled indexes*

+## Installing
+TBD

+## Examples

+### Example: create train set and test set without confounding effect

+'''
+python example/
+'''

+### Example: compare prediction on data sampled with different deconfounding methods

+'''
+python example/
+'''

+### Example: compare prediction on the data with different confound effect

+'''
+python example/
+'''

+### Example: evolution of mutual informatio and correlation on each itteration of *confound-isolation cross-validation' method

+'''
+python example/
+'''

 ## Another methods
 We also provide 2 state of the art in neuroscience deconfounding techniques: